 Additional steps are required for acceptance into this program beyond the standard MCC admissions application.
 The program accepts a new cohort of approximately 24 students every spring that begin the program during the summer semester.
 Students who wish to transfer from another college-based radiologic technology program must provide course information to the coordinator to review for alignment with MCC curriculum.

 - Complete all required prerequisite courses

-- Download the program Application/Admission Packet and follow the directions carefully.
+- Download the program Student Information and Application Packet and follow the directions carefully.
 Be sure to note all of the program requirements.